The Box Tops: Personnel changes and winding down (1969–1970)

-In the summer of 1969, Thompson's decidedly upbeat "Soul Deep" became the group's final US Top 40 entry, peaking at #18 on the Hot 100 in late August.
-The follow-up single, "Turn on a Dream", peaked at #58 on the Hot 100 and was a #29 hit in Canada.
+In the summer of 1969, Thompson's decidedly upbeat "Soul Deep" became the group's final US Top 40 entry, peaking at No. 18 on the Hot 100 in late August.
+The follow-up single, "Turn on a Dream", peaked at No. 58 on the Hot 100 and was a No. 29 hit in Canada.

-Cunningham left the Box Tops to return to school in August 1969 and was replaced by Harold Cloud on bass.
+Cunningham left the Box Tops to return to school in August 1969 and was replaced by Harold Cloud on bass (died July 10-2018 in Memphis).
 Eventually the group's tolerance for the disrespect and fleecing they had endured as teen musicians from managers, lawyers, and promoters came to an end.
-According to a 2004 article in Puremusic.com by Talley, a December 1969 British tour was cancelled by the band after arriving in London to discover that instead of respecting the rider agreement, the local promoter insisted they play the tour with the opening reggae act's toy drums, public address system amplifiers (instead of proper guitar amplifiers), and a keyboard with a broken speaker.
+According to a 2004 article in Puremusic.com written by Talley, a December 1969 British tour was canceled by the band after arriving in London to discover that instead of respecting the rider agreement, the local promoter insisted they play the tour with the opening reggae act's toy drums, public address system amplifiers (instead of proper guitar amplifiers), and a keyboard with a broken speaker.

 Finally, in February 1970, the remaining founding members, Talley and Chilton, were ready to move on and disbanded the group.
-However, the Bell record label kept releasing new Box Tops singles through early 1970, such as "You Keep Tightening up on Me" (#92 on the Hot 100 on 21–28 March 1970), using material that had already been recorded.
+However, the Bell record label kept releasing new Box Tops singles through early 1970, such as "You Keep Tightening up on Me" (No. 92 on the Hot 100 on March 21–28, 1970), using material that had already been recorded.

-"The Box Tops" brand name continues (1972-74)
+"The Box Tops" brand name continues (1972–74)

 The Box Tops name (which was under the control of a management company) still had a certain amount of cachet and sales potential in the early 1970s.
 Lacking original band members, beginning in 1972 new studio groups (whose members remained anonymous) were assembled to record new Box Tops material in Memphis.

-These later Box Tops records used some of the same production personnel that had produced and played on the group's earlier recordings, but no original group members.
+These later Box Tops records used some of the same production personnel which had produced and played on the group's earlier recordings, but no original group members.
 Willie Mitchell's Hi Records released two singles credited to the Box Tops, one in 1972 ("Sugar Creek Woman") and one in 1973 ("Hold On Girl").
 In 1974, Tommy Cogbill co-produced one final single credited to the group, "Willobee and Dale", which appeared on the Stax label.
 None of these singles charted, or received much airplay, and they are generally not included in Box Tops retrospectives.